moeinhe83/Remove-background/README.md

-Python program to remove the background of the received photo
+Name Project ===> Remove The Background Picture

+Python Program To Remove The Background Of The Received Photo

-Python version required for this program ===>  < 3.12 (Python previous version 3.12)
+Python Version Required For This Program ===>  < 3.12 (Python previous version 3.12)

 Required packages ===> rembg / pyfiglet / termcolor2 / PIL